 While Vienna is Austria’s most popular place to visits, there are a lot of other places to see in the country too.
 This means that travelers will often need to rely on various forms of transportation to get them from place to place while they adventure throughout the country.
 The most popular ways to get around Austria include domestic flights, trains, buses, public transportation, and car rentals.

-Trains are another form of travel that are efficient and, for the most part, they are affordable.
-The tracks run rather extensively throughout most of Austria and you should expect to pay no more than $40 US dollars for a one-way ticket.
-Similar to flights, booking a train ticket in advance can lower the cost and some tickets may be priced as low as $15 US dollars.
+Trains are another form of travel that is efficient and, for the most part, they are affordable.
+The tracks run rather extensively throughout most of Austria, and you should expect to pay no more than $40 US dollars for a one-way ticket.
+Similar to flights, booking a train ticket in advance can lower the cost, and some tickets may be priced as low as $15 US dollars.

 When you aren’t looking to travel far, local transportation is a great way to explore the city.
-Most single ride tickets will cost less than $3 US dollars, but in some cities, they offer special 24 or 72-hour passes.
-In Vienna, a 24-hour pass costs about $10 US dollars and for 72 hours, you will spend about $20 US dollars for unlimited rides.
+Most single ride tickets will cost less than $3 US dollars, and in some cities, they offer special 24 or 72-hour passes.
+In Vienna, a 24-hour pass costs about $10 US dollars, and for 72 hours, you will spend about $20 US dollars for unlimited rides.